-China's growth edges up but 2016 weakest year since 1990
+China's growth in 2016 slumps as Trump trade struggle looms

-BEIJING (AP) — China’s economic growth sank to its lowest level in three decades in 2016 as Beijing braces for a trade battle with U.S. President-elect Donald Trump.
+BEIJING (AP) — China’s economic growth sank to a three-decade low in 2016 as its struggling exporters brace for a possible trade battle with President-elect Donald Trump.

-Growth in the quarter ending in December ticked up to 6.8 percent over a year earlier, supported by government spending and a real estate boom, up from the previous quarter’s 6.7 percent, government data showed Friday.
-Still, for the full year, growth came in at a lackluster 6.7 percent, down from 2015’s 6.9 percent and the weakest since 1990’s 3.9 percent.
+Growth in the quarter ending in December ticked up to 6.8 percent over 2015, supported by government spending and a real estate boom, a gain from the previous quarter’s 6.7 percent, government data showed Friday.
+Still, for the full year, growth came in at a lackluster 6.7 percent, down from 6.9 percent in 2015 and the weakest since 1990’s 3.9 percent.

-Economists said that temporary strength was unlikely to last and the economy should cool further.

 “We expect clearer signs of a renewed slowdown to emerge during the next couple of quarters,” said Julian Evans-Pritchard of Capital Economics in a report.